If you have questions about the call, please contact KeckCFP@ipac.caltech.edu. Submitted questions and responses will be posted below.

 Q: If the identity of the "proposing teams and institutions" is shrouded in secrecy, how then are proposing teams and institutions to discuss their track-record, ongoing work, complementary endeavors, institutional assets?

 A : The DAPR process has no prohibition on discussing these aspects in the anonymous science program, merely that they be discussed without attribution to a particular investigator or group.
 In these situations, NExScI recommends writing "previous work" instead of "our previous work"; or using "obtained in private communication".
 Proposers should be able to make their case while describing their proposed program that they have the necessary skills to achieve success; if specific skills are required, the panel will flag that and will be able to verify this when they consult the non-anonymized Expertise and Access document.
-The panel will provide a full analysis of the Expertise and Access - Non Anonymized document, which includes a section on previous work, and note the qualifications of the team by checking the appropriate box (qualified; not qualified) during their evaluation.
+The panel will review the Expertise and Access (non anonymized) document, which includes a section on previous work, and assess the qualifications of the team by checking the appropriate box (qualified; not qualified) during their evaluation.

 Q: While it is not possible for the proposing teams to include any information in the proposals that might reveal their identities, such as the context and motivation of the proposed research, unique methodologies, and cited references, why keep the reviewers guessing who the proposers are (leading to undesirable consequences)?
 Furthermore, the track records of the proposers should be part of the merits of the proposals.